Approximately EFX Allocations for Indivisible Chores: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper we propose algorithms that always compute a $5$-EFX allocation for three agents and $3n^2$-EFX allocation for $n\geq 4$ agents.
+In this paper, we propose algorithms that always compute a $(2+\sqrt{6})$-EFX allocation for three agents and $(3n^2-n)$-EFX allocation for $n\geq 4$ agents.
 These are the first approximation ratios of EFX that are independent of $m$ for the allocation of indivisible chores.
-Furthermore, we show that the approximation can be improved for bi-valued instances.
-We propose algorithms that always compute an EFX allocation for three agents with bi-valued cost functions and $(n-1)$-EFX allocation for $n\geq 4$ agents.
+Furthermore, we show that the approximation ratios can be improved for bi-valued instances.
+We propose algorithms that always compute an EFX allocation for three agents with bi-valued cost functions and an EFX allocation with at most $n-1$ items unallocated for $n\geq 4$ agents with bi-valued cost functions.
+For the bi-valued instances with $n\geq 4 $ agents, we further propose an algorithm that computes a complete allocation with an approximation ratio $n-1$ with respect to EFX.
 There are many open problems regarding the computation of approximately EFX allocation for chores.
 For example, it would be interesting to investigate whether constant approximations of EFX allocation exist for general number of agents, and whether EFX allocations exist for three agents or any number of agents with bi-valued cost functions.
 Observe that to ensure (approximation of) EFX for an agent $i$, we often need to focus on increasing the costs of other agents, instead of minimizing the cost of $i$, which can possibly lead to inefficiency in the final allocation.
-It is thus interesting to study the existence of allocations for chores that are fair, e.g., approximation of EFX, MMS or PROPX, and efficient, e.g., Pareto optimal.
+It is thus interesting to study the existence of allocations for chores that are fair, e.g., approximation of EFX, MMS, or PROPX, and efficient, e.g., Pareto optimal.